jackzhenguo/machine-learning/README.md

 # Road to AI
 It is all about practical experience and best study materials for AI
 - **this repository is still updating...**

+## Contribution
+Great thanks to brother yun contributing to this repository!
+Welcome more to contribute!

 ## basics
 [Basics model](https://github.com/jackzhenguo/machine-learning/tree/master/basics) includes some essentially fundamental algorithms,such as bisection, Dijstra, common sort algorithms and so on.
 - [二分法例子](https://github.com/jackzhenguo/machine-learning/tree/master/basics)